Codecademy/docs/content/python/concepts/data-types/data-types.md

 ---
 Title: 'Data Types'
-Description: 'Python is a strongly typed language.
-Strongly typed means that the data type of a value doesn't change in unexpected ways.'
+Description: 'Python is a strongly typed language, in the sense that at runtime it prevents typing errors and it engages in little implicit type conversion (converting one type to another without a specific call to a conversion function).'
 Subjects:
   - 'Computer Science'
   - 'Data Science'